 The software related system requirement process produces the information for input to the system requirements review (SRR).
 This establishes the functional and the performance requirements baseline (including the interface requirement specification) (RB) of the software development.
 It constitutes the link between the space system processes, as defined in ECSS-E-ST-10 and ECSS-E-ST-70, and the software processes.

 According to the recursive customer-supplier model of ECSS, at each level, the customer is responsible for the delivery of a system in which the developed software is integrated.
 According to the recursive system-subsystem model of ECSS-E-ST-10, he is responsible for the specification of the system requirements at lower level and, in particular, for any software comprised in the system.
-As such, the tasks of this process are normally performed by the customer, but can be delegated to the supplier under the responsibility of the customer.

 ECSS-E-ST-10 describes the following system engineering functions: